HiPerCoRe/KTT/Readme.md

 KTT search space generation and tuning configuration storage techniques are derived from [ATF project](https://dl.acm.org/doi/10.1145/3427093).
 Due to differences in API and available framework features, certain modifications were made to the original ATF algorithms.
 The examples stored in AtfSamples folder are adopted from ATF.

+We develop unified JSON input for tuning configurations and output of tuning results with [Kernel Tuner](https://github.com/KernelTuner/kernel_tuner).
+Unifying input and output allows interoperability between our tuners.

 How to cite
 -----------